MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-to-mtr-w.md

 - Once the app is deployed, the next restart initiates migration, which - in this remote deployment scenario - is likely to be the automatic restart as part of the nightly maintenance window.
 Similar to the manual app deployment scenario, the migration process typically takes about 90 minutes after this restart (but many factors can impact migration time, as explained earlier, with a test example exceeding 5 hours on a slower network).
 Customers must test and validate sequences relative to their unique infrastructure and management approaches.
 - When migration is complete, the device displays the Windows first-time setup program, also known as Out of the Box Experience (OOBE).
 To learn more, see [First-time setup for Surface Hub 3](first-run-program-surface-hub-3.md).

+> [!TIP]
+> If you configured seamless deployment with Autopilot, the Windows first-time setup program automatically proceeds according to the Autopilot configuration you've established.
+Once complete, you can see the device registered in Intune and appearing online in the Teams Rooms Management Portal.
+To ensure the device is properly online and visible in the Teams Admin Center, refer to the following section.

 ### Manual removal of migrated Surface Hub devices from Teams Admin Center (Legacy Tab)